Does FHA Allow for Mixed-Use Properties?

 - Separate entrances for commercial and residential

-Commercial Uses That May Cause Issues
+What Is Commercial Uses That May Cause Issues?

 While FHA allows commercial space, certain uses may complicate or disqualify approval: